 Goumies Creative

-embodies a new generation of creative and technological platform, designed to reveal and connect Congolese and African talent.
-Through digital innovation, human accompaniment and the transmission of know-how.
-Goumies Creative builds living bridges between diasporas, local creators and new global opportunities.
-Its ambition: to celebrate the cultural richness of Afrodescendants, while paving the way for free, sustainable and inspiring creative careers.
+Goumies Creative embodies a new generation of creative and technological platforms, designed to showcase and connect Congolese and African talent.
+Through digital innovation, personalized support, and the sharing of expertise, Goumies Creative builds vibrant bridges between diasporas, local creators, and new global opportunities.
+Its mission: to celebrate the cultural richness of African heritage while paving the way for free, sustainable, and inspiring creative careers.

 Goumies